artainmo/DevOps/cloud/README.md

 K-Nearest-Neighbors (KNN) is a simple classification or regression algorithm.
 When using this algorithm SageMaker includes a dimensionality reduction stage and builds an index for looking up neighbors faster.<br>
 It can be trained on CPU or GPU instances.
 For inference/predicting both CPU and GPU can be used.
 CPU can provide lower latency but GPU provides higher throughput for handling large batches of data all at once.

+K-means is an unsupervised clustering technique.
+It divides data into K groups where members of a group are as similar as possible to each other.
+Euclidian distance can be used to measure similarity.
+SageMaker allows large scale K-means clustering.<br>
+Both CPU and GPU instance types can be used but CPU is recommended.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>